Hildebrand Law, P.C. mobile logo

 Do you have questions about the division of Deferred Retirement Option Plans in an Arizona divorce?

-In that case, Mr. Sheets (“Husband”) appeals the superior court’s post-decree domestic relations order awarding Ms. Lambert (“Wife”) a pro rata share of any cumulative interest in his Deferred Retirement Option Plan (“DROP”) account.
+In that case, Mr. Sheets (“Husband”) appealed the trial court’s post-decree domestic relations order awarding Ms. Lambert (“Wife”) a pro rata share of any cumulative interest in his Deferred Retirement Option Plan (“DROP”) account.

 U.S. News and World Report Votes Hildebrand Law, PC Best Law Firms for 2020 2021 2022 2023